Hugolify/hugolify-template/content/_index.md

     text: Discover on Github
     blank: true
 blocks:
-  - type: pushes
+  - type: cta
-    column: 2
     background: false
-    items:
-      - align: start
+    title: Content blocks
+    text: To compose beautiful pages, more than fifteen blocks are available to boost their content.
+Available for pages and case studies.
     cta:
       blank: false
-          text: See blocks
+      text: See all available blocks
       url: /blocks
-        title: Blocks
-        text: To compose beautiful pages, more than fifteen blocks are available to boost their content.

   - type: latest
     count: 3
     show_more: true